'Unfavorable views' of China reach historic highs, new report finds | DW | 06.10.2020

 Read more: Kevin Rudd: 'We need to understand China's global strategy'

-Negative public opinion towards China was also surveyed at its highest ever by Pew in Germany, the Netherlands, Sweden, South Korea, Spain and Canada.
+Negative public opinion toward China was also surveyed at its highest ever by Pew in Germany, the Netherlands, Sweden, South Korea, Spain and Canada.

 The coronavirus pandemic exacerbated negative perception of China among the 14 advanced economies surveyed, as an average of 61% of respondents among all countries surveyed think China did a bad job combating the pandemic.